-III.
+IV.
 DISSEMINATION OF POLICY

-Copies of this policy shall be made available to all students and parents at the beginning of each school year.
-This policy shall also be available upon request in each principal's office.
+- 1. Copies of this policy shall be made available to all students and parents at the commencement of each school year.
+This policy shall also be available upon request in each principal's office. - 2.
+The school district will provide annual notice to parents of the school district's policy relating to a student's absence from school for religious observance.

-IV.
-REQUIRED REPORTING
+V. REQUIRED REPORTING